TitanAxfr/TitanAxfr/README.md

 - 👋 Hi, I’m @TitanAxfr
-- 👀 I’m interested in Android development
+- 👀 I’m interested in Android APP and frontend web development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java,Python, RAG based AI, etc
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @binjojoy on instagram